emily-rauscher/GCM_plots/README.md

 -> Each notebook replicates an old IDL script, with an associated .py function

 -> Each notebook (hopefully) contains detailed instructions for what each necessary input is

+Note: since git sees a "change" to notebooks when you just run them and don't actually change them, you can use git stash to "hide" that from git before you do a git pull